Our basic soil mix is exactly the same for every single plant species we grow.

 This causes a huge amount of death by root rot and damping off as the soil doesn’t drain well.

-When we first came here major flooding rains were an issue and this is an extreme simulation of those conditions.
+When we first came here major flooding rains were an issue and this is an extreme simulation of those conditions. - Drought was the second group, and for here it’s the most common weather pattern over the last half dozen years.

 These ones were only watered each time there were losses from dehydration.